 It is a prestigious venue, so we know all teachers will ensure students look smart.
 We recommend students wear their choir/school uniform shirts.

-The rehearsal will only run for 1.5 hours.
-A small evening meal could be eaten before arriving at the venue or students could have a small snack in the performance area at the end of the rehearsal.
+The rehearsal for both Matinee and Evening concerts will only run for one hour.
+A small meal could be eaten before arriving at the venue or students could have a small snack in the performance area at the end of the rehearsal.

 A small snack such as a muesli bar, sandwich and a water bottle can be taken into the performance area and consumed after the rehearsal.

-Can the students leave the Perth Arena at any stage from the time they arrive before the end of the concert?
+Can the students leave RAC Arena at any stage from the time they arrive before the end of the concert?

 No. This is a duty of care issue unless it is a medical condition.

 The rehearsals are only for one hour so minimal helpers will be required.
 We suggest one helper per 25 children and extra helpers for children with special needs.
 A minimum of two staff including the Music Teacher is required.

 All helpers will receive a lanyard and no unauthorised people will be able to enter the venue.